lougautr/voting-app/README.md

 <h3>vote/Dockerfile</h3>
 We opted for the exclusive copy of the requirements.txt file in order to optimize the installation of dependencies and improve layer caching.

+<h3>worker/Dockerfile</h3>
+We decided to make our Dockerfile multi-stage to be able to separate the build and execution phase.
+By doing this, our final stage only contains the executable and is therefore more optimized, faster, less cumbersome.

 <h3>result/Dockerfile</h3>
 We chose to use the production environment rather than the development environment to optimize performance.